Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Moisturising After Retinol

-Retinol accelerates cell turnover, which can temporarily compromise the skin barrier — particularly in the first few weeks.
-Applying a nourishing moisturiser after retinol is essential to support barrier function, reduce dryness, and make the adjustment period more comfortable.
-For sensitive skin, the “sandwich method” — moisturiser before and after retinol — provides additional buffering.
+Applying a nourishing moisturiser after retinol is essential to support barrier function and make the adjustment period more comfortable.
+For sensitive skin, the sandwich method — moisturiser before and after retinol — provides additional buffering.

 SPF Every Morning

-Retinol increases the skin’s sensitivity to UV radiation by bringing newer, more delicate cells closer to the surface.
-Skipping SPF while using retinol can cause UV damage that directly counteracts the results you’re working toward.
-A broad-spectrum SPF 30 or higher applied every morning — regardless of weather — is the single most important supporting step in any retinol routine.
-The Ammuri Vitamin C Day Cream SPF50 is the ideal morning companion: broad-spectrum SPF 50 combined with brightening vitamin C in one step.
+Retinol increases the skin's sensitivity to UV radiation.
+Skipping SPF while using retinol can cause UV damage that directly counteracts the results you're working toward.
+The Ammuri Vitamin C Day Cream SPF50 is the ideal morning companion.
+Add SPF50 to Your Retinol Routine

 Who Should Avoid Retinol?

-• Pregnancy and breastfeeding: Vitamin A derivatives are not recommended during pregnancy or breastfeeding.
+• Pregnancy and breastfeeding: Vitamin A derivatives are not recommended.
 Consult your healthcare provider before using any retinol product.

-• Active skin conditions: Those with active eczema, rosacea flare-ups, or broken skin should allow the skin to recover fully before introducing retinol.
+• Active skin conditions: Those with active eczema or rosacea flare-ups should allow the skin to recover fully before introducing retinol.

-• Very sensitive or reactive skin: Retinol can be used on sensitive skin, but requires a more cautious approach — lower concentration, lower frequency, and longer adjustment periods.
-See our guide on how to use retinol serums safely for a full sensitive skin protocol.
+• Very sensitive or reactive skin: Use a more cautious approach — lower concentration, lower frequency, longer adjustment periods.

-• Those using prescription retinoids: Do not combine over-the-counter retinol with prescription-strength retinoids without guidance from a dermatologist.
+• Those using prescription retinoids: Do not combine with prescription-strength retinoids without guidance from a dermatologist.

 Frequently Asked Questions